deNBI/unix-course/README.md

 3. Verify that the pi calculation has stopped. *(1 command or action)*
 4. Inspect the contents of the results file that the pi calculation has generated. *(1 command)*
 5. Check the file size of the results file. *(1 command)*
-6. Check the free disk space available in the current directory. *(1 command)*
+6. Check the free disk space available on your file system. *(1 command)*

 <details><summary>Show solution</summary><pre><code>
 ps -x